umran/apify/README.md

 ## Introduction

-Apify generates GraphQL APIs for backends that use mongodb as a primary store, redis as a caching layer, and rely on elasticsearch for full-text search, via a simple configuration interface that is designed to combine configuration options from mongoose and graphql schemas and elasticsearch mappings.
-Apify thus effectively reduces the configuration complexity of backends that rely on mongodb, elasticsearch and graphql to a single configuration file under a unified syntax.
+Apify generates GraphQL CRUD APIs that are tightly coupled with mongodb, via mongoose, as a primary store, optionally redis, among others as a cache store, and elasticsearch as full-text search engine, via a simple configuration interface that is designed to combine configuration options from mongoose, graphql schemas and elasticsearch mappings.
+Apify thus effectively reduces the configuration complexity of backends that rely on mongodb, elasticsearch and graphql to a single configuration file under a universal syntax.

 For each collection level document that is defined, Apify automatically creates the relevant collection in mongodb along with its elasticsearch mappings.
-It also defines GraphQL endpoints for the collection that allows CRUD operations as well as fulltext search of documents via elasticsearch.
+It also defines GraphQL endpoints for each collection that allow CRUD operations as well as full-text search to be performed on documents right out of the box.

 ## Defining Document Schemas

-Documents are defined as javascript objects with the properties: 'class' and 'fields'.
+Defining document schemas is the first major step in setting up the server.
+Documents are defined as javascript objects that have the properties: 'class' and 'fields'.

 The 'fields' property is an object that contains all of the fields of the document, which in turn contain information relevant to validation and search indexing.